alexpisquared/Microsoft-Graph/README.md

   Thanks for registering your app.
 We've configured the app ID (also called client ID) and redirect URI in the code sample.
   App Name              My UWP App
+  App ID (or Client ID) See-App-IDs-4e0d-8ce5-fa222b3dd60b
+    WARNING!!!
+No Go!
+Use the manually in Azure created App Id !!!
-  App ID (or Client ID) See-App-IDs-4e0d-8ce5-fa222b3dd60b Refer to C:\g\Microsoft-Graph\Src\msgraph-training-uwp\ReadMe.md for the Azure steps.
+Refer to C:\g\Microsoft-Graph\Src\msgraph-training-uwp\ReadMe.md for the Azure steps.